 Filing Fee Thresholds

-The filing fee amounts are not changing; in fact, the HSR filing fee amounts have not been adjusted in more than a decade.
-However, the thresholds for the application of the fees are increasing, meaning that for transactions on the margin, the cost of making an HSR filing is going down.
+The filing fee amounts are not changing; in fact, the HSR filing fee amounts have not changed in more than a decade.
+However, because the thresholds for the application of the fees are decreasing, for transactions on the margin the cost of making an HSR filing is effectively going up.

 Previous Size-of-the-Transaction Thresholds